 “Part of Swift’s edge is that it’s built for the average programmer.
 It’s designed for coding even the simplest of mobile apps, and with a rather clever tool Apple calls “Playgrounds,” it offers an unusually effective way of teaching yourself to code”.

-He further adds in how Swift is a completely different ball game than Google Go (developed in 2009 and is still struggling to gain followers), he cites Paul Jensen, a programming language analyst-
+He further adds in how Swift programming language is a completely different ball game than Google Go (developed in 2009 and is still struggling to gain followers), he cites Paul Jensen, a programming language analyst-

 “With Google Go, there was no real incentive to use it….
 The difference with Swift is that there is incentive (its transparency and simplicity over Objective-C).”